redpelicans/formo/README.md

 * `Field#reset(data)`: reset the field, data will be accessible as `resetOptions` in resulting `state`
 * `Field#activate(boolean)`: will set up `isActivate` attribute in the state

-A field has no value, it's a reactive structure, if you observe it, you can get one!
+A field has no value, it's a reactive structure, you need to observe it:

-* `Field.state` is a Kefir property, so to get its value we need to observe it with `Field.state.onValue`:

 ```
   const price = formo.field('price'):
-  price.state.onValue( price => {
+  price.onValue( price => {
     this.setState({price: price});
   });
 ```

 * Field.onValue(function(fieldState))`: `fieldState` is a Javascript object with those keys:

  * `value`: field value, even if validation failed, a new state with this value will be published.
  * `error`: error string if `value` validation failed.
 Each time a field receive a value and at initialisation, field will check its value (see `schema` above)
  * `isActivated`: boolean